 Your first job interview can be a nerve-wracking experience.
 As an Early Careers Advisor for BAE Systems Naval Ships, Marie Brennan has helped to recruit hundreds of young people.

-She gave us some top tips for interviews, to help you impress employers.
+She gave us 5 top tips for interviews to help you impress employers.

 'When you're applying for an entry-level position the interviewer will generally be looking at your employability level.
 That is, your personal attributes and your skills.